akshitagupta04/fpga-rtl-projects/Learning-Lab/Verilog-Projects/LED-Blink-FPGA-Implementation/Readme.md

-# Blinking LED – Cmod A7-35T Hardware Implementation
+# LED Blink FPGA Implementation

 ## Overview
 <p align="justify">
 This project was implemented to verify the functional integrity of the Cmod A7-35T (Xilinx Artix-7 35T) FPGA board purchased in September 2025.
-This was my first "Live Hardware" test using the Vivado 2024.1 toolchain.
 </p>

 <p align="justify">